 There are adorable bird videos all over YouTube, featuring little feathered friends singing, whistling, dancing — and sometimes even carrying on conversations.

-How can you train a cockatiel (bird) to sing songs and do things like wolf whistles?
+Most of these amazing birds don’t have trainers, but patient caregivers.
+So how can you teach a bird like a cockatiel to sing songs and do things like wolf whistles?
+Here are some tips.

-Cockatiels are beautiful, generally sweet tempered birds that make good family pets.
-They also make a wide variety of chirps, cheeps, squawks and other bird noises.
-Also, much like their larger parrot cousins, they are good mimics.
+Much like their larger parrot cousins, they are also good mimics.
 They tend to pick up sounds from around their environment and copy them.
-I sometimes hear my little guy barking like the dogs next door… but they sound muffled, because that’s how he hears them.
+For example, I sometimes hear our little guy barking like the dogs next door… but they sound muffled, because that’s how he hears them.